Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Providing a bird feeder is like having a restaurant for the birds in your backyard.

-In the same way, having a birdhouse is like accommodation and a bird bath is like a nice refreshing bathtub!
+In the same way, having a birdhouse is like accommodation, and a bird bath is like a nice refreshing bathtub!

-If you’re gonna spoil the birds silly with a bird feeder, why not consider setting up a birdhouse and a bird bath in your backyard.
+If you’re gonna spoil the birds silly with a bird feeder, why not consider setting up a birdhouse and a bird bath in your backyard?

 Here’s why:

 Secondly, cavity-nesting birds will begin to look for a birdhouse to nest in to build up their young.
-Having a birdhouse nearby really helps them be situation naturally closer to your backyard where your feeders are at.

 This ensures that birds have a higher chance of discovering and feeding on your feeders since it is so close to where they nest!